jefferyphein/sam-sync-test/optional-layers/README.md

 ## The solution

-Use CloudFormation templating with parameters to switch between a with layers-approach and a without-layers approach.
+Use CloudFormation templating with parameters to switch between a with-layers approach and a without-layers approach.

 ### The lambdas

 This repository contains two lambda functions: [hello_world](hello_world/app.py) and [foo_bar](foo_bar/app.py).
-Each of these lambdas has the same requirements, and so it would be nice to package their dependencies separately to redundancies during deployment, save bandwidth, save S3 disk space, etc.
+Each of these lambdas has the same requirements, and so it would be nice to package their dependencies separately to reduce redundancies during deployment, save bandwidth, save S3 disk space, etc.

 ### The requirements file